Salesforce Due Date Formula: Calculate Due Dates with Examples

 • This formula is used to calculate the due date based on the specific number of days to add.

-• Here, we use the DATEVALUE function to convert the Created/Started/PaymentDate if given in date and time data type to date value.
+• Here, we use the DATEVALUE function to convert the Created/Started/PaymentDate if given in date and time data type to a date value.

 Due Date based on specific days of the month: